 Are there any age restrictions to be a volunteer in Sri Lanka?

 In order to join as a medical volunteer in Sri Lanka, you need to be at least 17 on the program start date.
-Generally, the average age range of volunteers is 17-25.
+Typically in Sri Lanka we find 80% of PMGY volunteers are aged between 17-22 years old.

 When should I apply to be a medical volunteer in Sri Lanka?